accosmin-org/libnano/docs/solver.md

 * "Numerical Optimization", J. Nocedal, S. Wright, 2006

+The builtin solvers are **non-parametric** in the sense that their convergence properties don't dependent on particular values of hyper-parameters.
+As such they can be used efficiently as black-box solvers without needing tuning.
+However it is important to use an appropriate type of solver adapted to the problem at hand:

+* **monotonic** solvers which decrease the current function value at each iteration using a *descent direction* and a *line-search* along this direction.
+These solvers are appropriate only for smooth functions, not necessarily convex, which can be solved with very high precision.
+Examples: conjugate gradient descent (CGD), LBFGS, quasi-Newton methods.

+* **non-monotonic** solvers which are not guaranteed to decrease the current function value at each iteration.
+These solvers should be used only for non-smooth convex problems, which can be solved with high precision.
+They can work well for smooth convex problems as well, but they are not as efficient (iteration-wise) as the monotonic solvers.
+Examples: optimal sub-gradient algorithm (OSGA), adaptive sub-gradient method (ASGM).

 Each concept involved in the optimization procedure is mapped to a particular interface.
 Most relevant are the [function_t](../include/nano/function.h) and the [solver_t](../include/nano/solver.h) interfaces.
-The builtin implementations can be accessed programatically in C++ using the associated factory.
+The builtin implementations can be accessed programatically in C++ using their associated factory.

 #### Function